 The app project went very well.
 Despite many tech and people challenges, it shipped on time (and on budget) to rave reviews.
 I got promoted from Technical Lead to Project Manager for the next major project: an app for sports fans like me!

 I grew my people management skills and helped the team stay happy and engaged throughout the project.
 They did amazing work, and we shipped an app that became a hit.

 I was promoted again to Executive Producer.
 I now lead the development of multiple significant apps at the same time.
 I’m officially managing people, budgets, and projects.
 I am a key contributor to the strategy and success of this company.

-Chris knew that Juan had written his best possible future before he told her.
+Chris knew that Adam had written his best possible future before he told her.
 She could see that his optimism and energy were up, and his comments about the project were more optimistic.

 Writing down a “Best Possible Future” boosts optimism.
 Optimism boosts mood, which boosts brain function — which makes a Best Possible Future more likely to come true.